wp-plugins/plugin-organizer/readme.txt

 5. Page edit screen.

 == Changelog ==

+= 2.3.3 =
+Undoing a change that was done in 2.3.1 to the request uri that removed arguments from the uri.
+It is causing some issues for some users.
+Will redesign and create a later release to optionally remove the arguments.

 = 2.3.2 =
 When the user hadnt set the number of plugins displayed per page it was being defaulted to 20.
 Changed it to default to 999.